Nancy Drew: The Final Scene: Plot

 Nancy Drew and her friend Maya Nguyen are at the Royal Palladium theater in St. Louis for the premiere of a new movie, Vanishing Destiny.
 The historic theater, which once featured performers such as Harry Houdini in the 1920s, is set to be demolished in three days despite intense opposition from local activist groups.
 Maya is planning to interview the star of the film, Brady Armstrong, for her college's newspaper, but as Maya goes into his dressing room at the theater, she is kidnapped.

 Nancy enters the dressing room after hearing Maya's screams, but no one is there.
 She picks up a ringing phone and hears a warped voice threatening to kill Maya if the theater is demolished as planned.
 Nancy attempts to call back but instead reaches Joseph Hughes, the theater's caretaker, who says that the previous call must have come from inside the building.
 Brady enters the dressing room, and when Nancy informs him of the kidnapping, he blames the "radicals" who are actively opposing the theater's demolition.

 In another dressing room Nancy meets Simone Mueller, Brady's agent, who is too preoccupied with the film premiere to care about the kidnapping.
 She then meets Nicholas Falcone, the leader of Humans Against the Destruction of Illustrious Theaters ("HAD IT"), an activist group opposing the demolition.
 He is pleased to hear of Maya's kidnapping as he thinks it will help his cause and does not believe any harm will come to Maya.

 Nancy finds out that the Royal Palladium's original owner, J.J.
-Thompson (whose decendant is planning the present-day demolition), was low on funds in the theater's early days.
+Thompson (whose descendant is planning the present-day demolition), was low on funds in the theater's early days.
 In 1925 he challenged Harry Houdini to escape from a "watery grave," a feat that Thompson mistakenly did not believe Houdini would achieve, and was unable to pay him the agreed-upon monetary reward, instead giving him a 50% ownership stake in the theater.
 Nicholas's great-grandmother, Louisa Falcone, designed parts of the theater but was never paid by Thompson for her work, which has further intensified his opposition to the demolition.
 Nancy meets Joseph in person, and he expresses concern about the kidnapping and theorizes that Maya is being held somewhere in the building.